- What kind of dogs does New Horizons use?

 - How do you become a trainer of a service dog?

-For the first 18 months of training we utilize our amazing community of volunteers called Puppy Raisers who take on the responsibility of teaching the puppy basic obedience, socializing the puppy, and exposing their puppy to our advanced commands.
-Once the puppies are between 18-22 months old, they will return to New Horizons and enter advanced training with our expert trainers.
+Training begins at 8 weeks when our pups go out to Puppy Raisers and we utilize our amazing community of volunteers who take on the responsibility of teaching the puppy basic obedience, socializing the puppy, and exposing their puppy to the commands.
+Part of their training is also through our prison pup program where inmates work with our pups to solidify the skills of our dogs.
+Towards the end of their training, they will return to New Horizons and enter advanced training with our expert trainers.

 - What kind of training is needed to own a service dog?

-Once the service dog successfully completes our advanced training program, our clients enter a two week Team Training session where they work with their dog to learn all the commands and techniques for a successful placement.
+Once the service dog successfully completes our advanced training program, our clients enter a two week Team Training session where they work with their dog to learn all the commands, dog behavior, public access and techniques for a successful placement.

 - How old are the dogs when they are placed?

 Our service dogs are around 2-2 1/2 years old when they are placed.

 - How much does it cost to get a service dog?